The Bridgerton music is just one of the reasons that we fell head over heels with the period drama.

 A rundown of the artists would read like a red carpet LA music awards show guestlist with everyone from Billie Eilish to Ariana Grande and Shawn Mendes making an appearance.

 With a nod to its own wonderfully contorted aesthetic, the series in large part eschews classical works.
 Instead, it subs in orchestral arrangements of these artists and more, all in the appropriate classical style.

 There's something about the blend of ancient and modern that works so well.
 Here are some of the pop songs you might have heard in the series, arranged for string quartet...

-A list of the cover songs featured in Bridgerton
+Here's a list of some of the cover songs that are featured in Bridgerton:

 - Billie Eilish, Bad Guy

 - Taylor Swift, Wildest Dreams

 - Maroon 5, Girls Like You